debops/debops-keyring/README.rst

 debops-keyring
 ==============

-The repository contains OpenPGP / GnuPG keys used by the DebOps Developers and DebOps Contributors.
+The debops-keyring_ contains OpenPGP / GnuPG keys used by the DebOps Developers and DebOps Contributors.
-These keys can be used to authenticate and verify the ``git`` commits and tags in other DebOps repositories.
+These keys can be used to authenticate and verify the ``git`` commits and tags in main repositories of the DebOps Project.

 .. contents::
    :local: